Clara Butt: Early life and career

 Butt acquired a reputation in Britain for her vocal attributes and her physical presence on the concert platform: she was 6 feet 2 inches tall.
 She made many gramophone recordings, often accompanied by the (uncredited) pianist Lilian Bryant.
 Among her recordings are several of Sullivan's song "The Lost Chord"; her friend Fanny Ronalds bequeathed the original manuscript of the song to her.
+(Note: A copy of "The Lost Chord" was buried with Ronalds but the D'Oyly Carte conductor David Mackie notes that Mrs. Ronalds bequeathed the original manuscript to Butt.
+In 1950, Rumford, Butt's widower, gave the manuscript to the Worshipful Company of Musicians, which still owns it.)
 She was primarily a concert singer; her only operatic performances were in two productions of Orfeo ed Euridice.
-She also sung ballads by popular composers like Thomas Arthur Goring and Elva Lorence (Florence Eva Simpson).
+She also sang ballads by popular composers like Thomas Arthur Goring and Elva Lorence (Florence Eva Simpson).
 The leading composer of the era, Edward Elgar, composed his song-cycle Sea Pictures for contralto and orchestra with her in mind as soloist; she sang at the first performance of the work at the Norwich Festival on 5 October 1899, with the composer conducting.